fatlard1993/vanilla-bean-components/docs/GETTING_STARTED.md

 # Getting Started With vanilla-bean-components

-It will help to have a decent understanding of [DomElem](../DomElem/README.md) before starting this.
+It will help to have a decent understanding of the [Elem](../Elem/README.md) and [Component](../Component/README.md) classes before starting this.
 Being that this is primarily a development pattern, I'll simply recommend what I currently do.
 Feel free to stray from the path wherever makes sense for your use-case.

 ## HTML